watson-developer-cloud/unity-sdk/README.md

     * ClassDisplayWidget
   2. Select the **Natural Language Classifier Widget**.
   5. In the **Classifier Name** field in the Inspector tab, specify 'TestNaturalLanguageClassifier'.
-  6. In the Natural Language Classifier Editor, expand the **Test Natural Languge Classifier** , expand the classes, and determine which questions about the weather to ask to test the classifier.
+  6. In the Natural Language Classifier Editor, expand the **Test Natural Language Classifier** , expand the classes, and determine which questions about the weather to ask to test the classifier.
   7. Run the application.
   8. Say your questions into the microphone to test the MicWidget, the SpeechToTextWidget, and the NaturalLanguageClassifierWidget.

 ## Documentation
 To read the documentation you need to have a **chm reader** installed.
-Open the documentation by selcting API Reference the Watson menu (**Watson -> API Reference**).
+Open the documentation by selecting API Reference the Watson menu (**Watson -> API Reference**).

 ## Questions